benvillalobos/msbuildism/build-spelunking/README.md

   </Target>
 ```

-### Following the Paper Trail
+#### 3. Following the Paper Trail
 `_CopyOutOfDateSourceItemsToOutputDirectory` is the target and `_SourceItemsToCopyToOutputDirectory` is the item, but you want to avoid modifying "private" items unless you _really_ know what you're doing.
 The next step is to figure out how `_SourceItemsToCopyToOutputDirectory` gets populated.
-To do this, go to the "Find in Files" tab in the top right of the binlog viewer.
-From here, search for `<_SourceItemsToCopyToOutputDirectory`.
+We're going to ["Go to Definition"](#go-to-definition-on-items) on the `<_SourceItemsToCopyToOutputDirectory` item.
 This will find all instances where `_SourceItemsToCopyToOutputDirectory` is defined.
 Follow the one in `Microsoft.Common.CurrentVersion.targets`, as that is the "main" build logic.

 After searching, we find: